 exclusive: model leomie anderson launches her very own female-focused platform

-Model Leomie Anderson is one of our favourite models for a plethora of reasons.
-Not only is she a runway favourite of Marc Jacobs, Moschino and Tom Ford, she's routinely on the pages of Italian Vogue and yours truly, and repped London to the fullest as one of the only British girls to walk the Victoria's Secret fashion show last year.
-But she's not just a pretty face, Leomie has snatched headlines by discussing some of the industry's most taboo subjects such as lack of diversity and beauty brands for darker skin tones, through her experiences as a model, and was on the cover of Observer Magazine discussing some of the issues she felt faced a younger generation of females.
+Model Leomie Anderson is one of our favorite models for a plethora of reasons.
+Not only is she a runway favorite of Marc Jacobs, Moschino, and Tom Ford, she's routinely on the pages of Italian Vogue and of course i-D, and repped London to the fullest as one of the only British girls to walk the Victoria's Secret fashion show last year.
+But she's not just a pretty face.
+Leomie has snatched headlines by discussing some of the industry's most taboo subjects such as lack of diversity and the lack of beauty products for darker skin tones.

-Her blog, Cracked China Cup is sprinkled with self-penned articles and videos that showcase Leomie's tastes and interests in her own relatable and loveable way.
-She's also amassed a huge following (53.6k on Instagram and over 10k on Twitter since you asked), with connecting in particular to her younger female fans who regularly ask her for advice and guidance.
+Her blog, Cracked China Cup, is sprinkled with self-penned articles and videos that showcase Leomie's tastes and interests in her own relatable and loveable way.
+She's also amassed a huge following (53.6k on Instagram and over 10k on Twitter), connecting in particular to her younger female fans who regularly ask her for advice and guidance.
 After an open letter about consent written by Leomie went viral last year, she decided to turn the discourse into action and is now launching LAPP.
 Standing for Leomie Anderson, the Project, the Purpose, her site and accompanying capsule T-shirt collection (complete with slogans about how to say no in challenging situations) have all been designed to promote confidence and unity amongst young females.
-A social media call out by Leomie garnered over 50 submissions from women who wanted to write about whatever was on their mind and Leomie will be adding submissions as the platform progresses.
-We asked her what her thinking was behind LAPP as well as getting a sneak peak of the launch images and video below!
+A social media callout by Leomie garnered over 50 submissions from women who wanted to write about whatever was on their mind and Leomie will be adding submissions as the platform progresses.
+We ask her about her plan for LAPP and share a sneak peak of the launch images and video below!

 Following your consent post, why did you feel it important to launch LAPP?